barbarer/py4e-int/_sources/lists/MixedupCode.rst

     :adaptive:

     The following program segment should have the user add a word to a new list ``vocabulary`` If the word is not already in the original list.
+For example, if "response" is "hello", the program should not add "hello" to "vocabulary" and return nothing.
+If "response" is "maple", the program should add "maple" to "vocabulary" and return ["maple"] only.
 The blocks have been mixed up and include extra blocks that aren't needed in the solution.
     -----
     def instructions(response):